vinibaggio/remote_recorder/README.md

 Setup cost:

 - Pi-zero dev kit (include case and power bank): $35
-- USB Sound card: $14 dollars
+- USB Sound card: $14
+- 1/4" male to 1/8" male TRS cable: $10
-- USB Female to microUSB male: $5 dollars
+- USB Female to microUSB male: $5

-Total setup cost: 55 + taxes
+Total setup cost: $65 + taxes

 With this script I can start a recording and stop it manually and download the FLAC files to my computer.
 (Screenshot says WAV but I changed the script afterwards).